ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - standard: $100/month
     - professional direct: $1,000/month
     - response time and 24/7 access to tech support varies between plans
+    - standard and professional offer 24/7 tech support and case-severity-based response times
 - cloud adoption framework
     - Azure helps customers move their services/apps to the cloud
     - the Cloud Adaption Framework is Azure's step-by-step guide for their customers